Joc Pederson Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.8 K/9, which ranks 25th in MLB.
+- The 7.8 strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in MLB.

-- The Brewers' 3.53 team ERA ranks seventh among all MLB pitching staffs.
+- The Brewers have the fifth-ranked team ERA among all MLB pitching staffs (3.53).

-- Brewers pitchers combine to rank 14th in baseball in home runs surrendered (34 total, 1.1 per game).
+- The Brewers rank 16th in baseball in home runs surrendered (36 total, 1.1 per game).

-- Burnes (3-1 with a 4.01 ERA and 27 strikeouts in 33 2/3 innings pitched) makes the start for the Brewers, his seventh of the season.
+- Rea gets the start for the Brewers, his fifth of the season.
+He is 0-2 with a 4.79 ERA and 18 strikeouts in 20 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Los Angeles Angels, the righty tossed six innings, allowing one earned run while surrendering five hits.
+- In his last outing on Sunday against the Los Angeles Angels, the right-hander threw five innings, giving up two earned runs while surrendering three hits.

+- The 32-year-old has an ERA of 4.79, with 7.8 strikeouts per nine innings, in four games this season.
+Opponents have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.